-While our services have temporarily moved to a remote format due to concerns about the spread of COVID-19, the Counseling Center remains open and committed to continuing to provide support to St. Kate’s students by offering remote Wellness Consultations to currently enrolled students via secure video platform or phone.
-Details about our current services and how to access care are outlined below.
-You can also contact us at email@example.com (preferred means of contact at this time) or at 651-690-6805.
+While we have moved all of our services to a remote format for Fall 2020 to prevent the spread of COVID-19, the Counseling Center remains open and committed to continuing to provide support to St. Kate’s students.
+This fall, our regular counseling schedule will run between Wednesday, September 9, and Tuesday, December 15.
+Details about services for Fall 2020 and how to access care are outlined below.

 If you are experiencing a mental health crisis, please see the Crisis Counseling section (below) for after-hours and crisis counseling resources.